JohnMurray/JohnMurray/README.md

 This is my personal project ~graveyard~ playground.
 None of these projects should be taken seriously, being either things that likely only have value to me or are silly projects for my own learning and entertainment.

-I also do a small amount of open-source work for my employer under [@murray-stripe](https://github.com/murray-stripe/).
+I also do a small amount of open-source work for my employer under [@murray-stripe](https://github.com/murray-stripe/), although sometimes I do that work on this account too.
+Good luck making sense of things. :-P

 <!--
 **JohnMurray/JohnMurray** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.